 Case summary

-Whilst on my Obstetrics and Gynaecology rotation I was fortunate enough to be present at an intrauterine laser ablation of placental vessels for the treatment of twin-to-twin transfusion syndrome- or ‘Laser’.
+Whilst on my Obstetrics and Gynaecology rotation I was fortunate enough to be present at an intrauterine laser ablation of placental vessels for the treatment of Twin-to-Twin Transfusion Syndrome.
 During the procedure I was informed by a supervising consultant of how the procedure works mechanistically and how likely it is to be successful.
-Reflecting on this case, I was able to consider the ethical and legal quandary maternal-foetal surgery presents with consideration of a couple of important questions, namely; when does a foetus become a patient and what is the moral status of the foetus in such a discussion?
+Reflecting on this case, I was able to consider the ethical and legal quandary maternal-foetal surgery presents, with consideration of a couple of important questions, namely; when does a foetus become a patient and what is the moral status of the foetus in such a discussion?
 Moreover, as a corollary to this question, how can doctors and parents ethically and morally reconcile the in-utero treatment of twins in a situation where, in one, surgery is potentially life-saving and, in the other, could be considered an unnecessary risk?

 Discussion

-The fact that maternal-foetal surgery is performed on two patients (if not three), the pregnant women and the foetus which gestates within her, and that the surgery has separate risk and benefit profiles to each patient, inevitably leads to the area being one of keen ethical debate.(1-3)
+The fact that maternal-foetal surgery is performed on two patients (if not three), the pregnant women and the foetus(es) which gestates within her, and that the surgery has separate risk and benefit profiles to each patient, inevitably leads to the area being one of keen ethical debate.(1-3)

 Moral status can be defined as, ‘to be worth of moral concern and respect’,(4) a worth that in most discussions on the subject, is based on the possession of certain properties, for example being alive or being sentient.
-Chervenak and McCullough, authors of the most recognised ethical framework for maternal-foetal surgery,(5-7) base the moral duty owed by physicians to a foetus on their position as patients, a ‘dependent moral status’ i.e. moral status achieved through social interaction, in this case, the patient-doctor relationship.
+Chervenak and McCullough, authors of the most widely recognised ethical framework for maternal-foetal surgery,(5-7) base the moral duty owed by physicians to a foetus on their position as patients, a ‘dependent moral status’ i.e. moral status achieved through social interaction, in this case, the patient-doctor relationship.
 This relationship can be further ethically summarised by the principles of autonomy, beneficence, non-maleficence and justice (the four principles of biomedical ethics of Beauchamp and Childress(8)).
 Within this framework, someone becomes a patient, in essence, when they present to a clinician with a medical problem that can be remedied.
 This ethical proposition illustrated that maternal-foetal medicine is underpinned by a paternalistic system of medical practice(9) and it is the justification summarised above that enables the surgeries on the foetus such as that in the case I describe.
 Clearly this is somewhat at odds with a purely legal argument that states that a foetus is not a person with rights, such as a right to treatment, until they are born.(10,11)